If you prefer audiobooks, listen to the audio version created by Sam Gabriel below!

 She punched him on the shoulder.
 ‘Don’t joke.
 Impaling other students with icicles isn’t funny.’

 ‘Not even when I did it for you, dearest dark mistress?’
-Harry leant in to her ear.
-‘You didn’t object to me defending you, you offered to let me check your—’
+Harry leant to her ear.
+‘You didn’t object to me defending you.’
+He snorted.
+‘Actually, if I remember rightly, you offered to let me check out your—’

 ‘Harry.’
 Hermione’s voice cut through his whisper.
 ‘Tell Neville he has to teach us.’

 ‘Why?’
-He shrugged.
+He grinned at Katie’s as she hid her pink face behind her drink.
 ‘He can make his own decisions, Hermione.
 He’s his own person.
 If you want to, or think you should, then by all means teach, Nev, but don’t let them force you into something.’

 ‘Umbridge isn’t going to teach us,’ Ron said.

 ‘Yeah and Neville helped us already with his shield charm,’ Dean said.
 ‘I’m sure he wouldn’t mind helping you, or anyone else, if he’d only get over his fear of speaking to people he doesn’t really know.’